19 types of delicious Austrian food to eat in Salzburg and Graz

 Following on from my previous post, sharing my take on 10 less obvious things you should definitely do in Innsbruck, Salzburg and Graz, I’m now turning my attention to my favourite topic – food.
 Specifically, Austrian food.

-I did a lot of good eating across all three cities, but the culinary offering in Salzburg and Graz in particular really stood out for me.
-Thanks to the suggestions of locals, guides, and my own research, I’ve come up with a selection of 19 things to eat across the cities of Salzburg and Graz, and where to find them.
+I did a lot of good eating across all three cities, but the Austrian food in Salzburg and Graz in particular really stood out for me.
+Thanks to the suggestions of locals, guides, and my own research, I’ve come up with a selection of 19 delicious things to eat in the cities of Salzburg and Graz, and where to find them.
 Come hungry.

 1) Salzburg | Breakfast for high flyers

 Where | Carpe Diem Lounge-Café in Red Bull’s Hangar-7.

 What to eat | Their epic breakfast spread.

 In a nutshell | Served between 9am – 11.30am (and until 2pm on weekends and holidays), expect an array of local flavours on little plates, served on a three-tiered cake stand.
 There’s a savoury menu, and a sweet menu – get one of each if there are two or more of you.
 Chances are you’ll be defeated – expect a lot of food.

 |the breakfast spread at Carpe Diem Lounge-Café in Red Bull’s Hangar-7, Salzburg